 This will create a new namespace with the name stated in the ZeebeCluster resource (

-ZeebeCluster.metadata.name ) and provision a new Zeebe Cluster plus ElasticSearch by default.
+ZeebeCluster.metadata.name ) and provision a new Zeebe cluster and Elasticsearch by default.

-Notice that the first time provisioning a cluster, docker images will be downloaded to the Kubernetes Docker registry so the first cluster might take more time to be provisioned.
+Notice that the first time provisioning a cluster, docker images are downloaded to the Kubernetes Docker registry so the first cluster might take more time to be provisioned.